Mistakes Investors Must Avoid – Professional Property Management

-The economy has certainly been volatile for the last few years.
-The stock market took a major nosedive, foreclosures have been rampant, and unemployment has risen to all time highs in many areas.
-However, in every market, there are opportunities and for some, now is a good time to buy investment property due to the decline in housing prices.
-Unfortunately, it can be easy to forget to watch for investment pitfalls even though it is a buyer’s market.
-If you are thinking of purchasing more rental property.
-Mistakes Investors must avoid making are to follow.
+Today we’ll be talking about mistakes that investors should avoid.
+The economy has been volatile for a few years.
+The stock market took a major nosedive, foreclosures were rampant and unemployment rose to all-time highs in some areas.
+However, the market has good opportunities and for some people, now is an excellent time to buy investment property due to the decline in housing prices.
+It can be easy to forget to watch for investment pitfalls, even though it’s a buyer’s market.
+If you are thinking about purchasing rental property, avoid the following mistakes.

-Purchasing a property without educated research is a major misstep.
-Consult the professionals - a knowledgeable real estate agent, your property manager, a reliable mortgage banker, and any other party that can give you realistic values.
-However, you need to do your own research so you can ask intelligent questions and to know when you are receiving bad information.
-For example, consulting a real estate agent who does not know the rental market is a disaster waiting to happen.
-It is easy to project a positive return on paper when using inflated figures.
-Ask us, your property management company, to investigate rents and expenses before you purchase the property.
+Purchasing a rental property without educated research is a major misstep.
+Consult the professionals, including a knowledgeable real estate agent, your property manager, a reputable mortgage broker and other parties who can give you realistic values.
+Do your own research so you can ask intelligent questions and you’ll know when you’re receiving bad information.
+For example, consulting a real estate agent who doesn’t know the rental market is a disaster waiting to happen.
+It’s easy to project a positive return on paper while using inflated figures.
+Ask your property management company to investigate rents and expenses before you purchase the property.

-Continuing to wait for the market to bottom can mean missed opportunities.
+Waiting for the market to bottom can cause missed opportunities.
 You can make intelligent investments in any market.
-Unless you have a crystal ball, there is rarely a way to know when the market is going to bottom out or rebound.
-Even when market prices start moving up, you can still purchase a good investment – you just need to research any potential investment.
+Unless you have a crystal ball, it’s hard to tell when the market will rebound or bottom out.
+When prices start moving up, you can still purchase a good investment.

-Expecting minimal or no maintenance while owning an investment property is a sure path to a poor experience.
-Consider how much maintenance goes into your own residence and you will realize that rental property goes through the same wear.
-You may have the best tenant on the planet but unless you maintain the property, your investment will suffer.
-Remember this is normally a long-term project and many items such as roofs, fences, paint, and carpet have their own projected life.
-When planning an investment budget, consider how you will cover maintenance and necessary replacements.
+Expecting no maintenance or minimal maintenance is a mistake.
+Consider how much maintenance goes into your own residence, and you’ll realize rental property goes through the same wear.
+Even if you have the best tenant on the planet, you need to maintain the property or your investment will suffer.
+Remember this is normally a long term project, so your roof, fencing, paint and carpet will have their own lifespan and need budgeting.
+Consider how you will cover maintenance expenses and replacements.

-Not treating investment property as a business is the biggest mistake of all.
-It is a business and using a realistic approach rather than an emotional one is a must.
-Like all businesses, there are ups and downs – accepting this does make a difference.
+Not treating this as a business is the biggest mistake of all.
+Be realistic, not emotional.
+As with all businesses, there are ups and downs and accepting this makes a difference.

-As your property management company, we are here to help you with any questions you may have on potential rental property.
-The real estate market has proven itself time and time again.
-In any housing market, there are opportunities for investors as long as you apply sound practices for buying.
+As your property management company, we are here to help you with any questions you might have about potential rental property.
+In any housing market, there are opportunities for investors.
+Contact us at ALH Podland to learn more.